Science student in lab

 Pure Maths and Decision

-This advanced two-term module starts by building on some of the key topics studied in Core Foundation Mathematics, as well as introducing some new concepts in Pure mathematics.
-Students will spend the second term studying some fundamental concepts in Decision mathematics, a branch of mathematics which deals with the discipline of applying advanced analytical methods to help make better decisions.
-The module content includes; Calculus, Trigonometry, Complex numbers, Matrices, Algorithms, Graph theory and Linear programming.
+This two-term module starts by building on some of the key topics studied in Core Foundation Mathematics, as well as introducing some new concepts.
+In the pure mathematics component of the module, students will explore the boundary of mathematics and pure reason.
+Pure mathematics has been described as "that part of mathematical activity that is done without explicit or immediate consideration of direct application," although what is "pure" in one era often becomes applied later.
+Students will spend the second term of the of the module studying some fundamental concepts in Decision mathematics, a branch of mathematics which deals with the discipline of applying advanced analytical methods to help make better decisions.
+The module content includes calculus, trigonometry, complex numbers, algorithms, graph theory and linear programming.

 Pure Maths and Mechanics

-This advanced two term module starts by building on some of the key topics studied in Core Foundation Mathematics, as well as introducing some new concepts in Pure mathematics.
-Students will spend the second term studying some fundamental concepts in Mechanics, a branch of mathematics which deals with the motion of, and forces on, objects.
-The module content includes; Calculus, Trigonometry, Complex numbers, Matrices, Kinematics, Statics, Dynamics and Conservation of momentum.
+This two-term module starts by building on some of the key topics studied in Core Foundation Mathematics, as well as introducing some new concepts in pure mathematics.
+Students will spend the first term studying pure mathematics which has been described as "that part of mathematical activity that is done without explicit or immediate consideration of direct application," although what is "pure" in one era often becomes applied later.
+In the second term of the module, students study some fundamental concepts in mechanics, a branch of mathematics which deals with the motion of, and forces on, objects.
+The module content includes calculus, trigonometry, complex numbers, kinematics, statics, dynamics, and conservation of momentum.

 Why study this programme?